General Information:

 - Allowing other unqualified individuals or organizations to use the property for private benefit

-- What are the conditions that an organization must meet in order to be considered a "charitable" organization for purposes of qualifying for the Organizational Clearance Certificate, which is needed to receive the Welfare or Veterans' Organization Exemption?
+What are the conditions that an organization must meet in order to be considered a "charitable" organization for purposes of qualifying for the Organizational Clearance Certificate?

 In general, the organization must demonstrate that it is in receipt of substantial donations from outside sources.
 Those donations, in turn must be passed on to a segment of the public that is sufficiently large that a gift to the organization may be viewed as benefiting the community as a whole.